mishmanners/MishManners/README.md

 Previously known as Michelle "MishManners" Mannering, I'm now Michelle "MishManners" Duke after getting married in December 2023.
 You might even catch my player 2 on a live stream or at an event with me :heart:.

+### Watch, read, and catch up on content by checking out all my [links at mishmanners.info](https://mishmanners.info).

 <!-- ![2021-08-10 20-43-14 2021-08-10 20_45_32](https://user-images.githubusercontent.com/36594527/131284497-24a6db5f-d86d-4548-81cc-fa6aa186892c.gif) -->

 ### Find me all around the web: